mkiang/projects_template/README.md

 -   Code should more or less follow the [tidyverse style guide](https://style.tidyverse.org/).
--   Clarify of code should be valued above optimized and fast code.
+-   Clarity of code should be valued above optimized and fast code.
     Optimization can occur after we have tests in place, but prototyping code should always be as readable as possible.
 -   Document your code excessively during prototyping.
 We can always